microsoft/axe-windows/README.md

 <!-- Copyright (c) Microsoft Corporation.
 All rights reserved.
      Licensed under the MIT License. -->

-Axe.Windows is a [NuGet](https://www.nuget.org/) package for running automated accessibility tests on Windows® applications.
+Axe.Windows is a [NuGet](https://www.nuget.org/) package for running automated accessibility tests on WindowsÂ® applications.

 ## Latest release

-to get the latest version of the Axe.Windows NuGet package, visit [Axe.Windows on NuGet.org](https://www.nuget.org/packages/Axe.Windows/).
+To get the latest version of the Axe.Windows NuGet package, visit [Axe.Windows on NuGet.org](https://www.nuget.org/packages/Axe.Windows/).

 For details about the latest release, please see the [Release Notes Page](./docs/ReleaseNotes.md).

 ## Run Axe.Windows automated accessibility tests

-For information about how to use Axe.Windows to test a Windows® application, please see the [Automation Guide](./docs/automation.md);
+For information about how to use Axe.Windows to test a WindowsÂ® application, please see the [Automation Guide](./docs/automation.md);

 ## Contributing
 All contributions are welcome!
 Please read through our guidelines on [contributions](./Contributing.md) to this project.